SAP-archive/Fiori-for-iOS-Roadshow-2019/AppGenerationGuide.md

 ![create-app-2](https://user-images.githubusercontent.com/9074514/59391715-0a274780-8d2a-11e9-9ac0-741dbabafe63.png)

-Choose the Mobile Services account you connected to the assistant in the Setup Guide.
+Choose the Mobile Services account you connected to the assistant.

 Now make sure the added account is selected and click on **Next**.